 Every aspect of the ship can be configured with just three wires: red, blue, and yellow.
 However, with 12 ports on the controller, there are dozens of different ways to wire up the ship, so you’ll need to think quickly and make some tough tradeoffs!

-This project was supported in part by funding by the CS+X Fund for Creative Collaborations (endowed by Alfred Z. Spector and Rhonda G. Kost), and by the Carnegie Mellon University Frank-Ratchye Fund for Art @ the Frontier.
+Too Many Captains and Not Enough Wire was supported in part by funding by the CS+X Fund for Creative Collaborations (endowed by Alfred Z. Spector and Rhonda G. Kost), and by Microgrant #2018-030 from the Carnegie Mellon University Frank-Ratchye Fund for Art @ the Frontier.
+More images are available in this archive.